Norbiton to Hammersmith or Putney walk

 For a Shorter Walk you could call it a day after visiting Chiswick House & Gardens, diverting to the station called Chiswick (but in the suburb of Grove Park).
 For convenience directions are also given to the nearest underground station (Turnham Green), although this involves quite a long trudge through suburban streets and across main roads.

-From the map it looks as if you could divert off the Thames Path to Stamford Brook or Ravenscourt Park stations, but there are very few places where you can cross the A4 and this is not recommended.
+In theory you could also divert off the Thames Path to finish at Stamford Brook or Ravenscourt Park stations, but there are only a few places where it is possible to cross the A4.

-You could use the stations in Barnes to split the walk into two.
-These have been labelled Morning and Afternoon walks (ending at Barnes Bridge or starting from Barnes respectively) but in practice you could do them at any time of the day.
-There are plenty of refreshment stops from Barnes onwards, so for a Barnes-Putney walk you could have a lunch stop at one of the riverside pubs on the approach to Hammersmith Bridge.
+You could use the two stations in Barnes to split the walk into two (ending at Barnes Bridge or starting from Barnes respectively).
+There are plenty of refreshment stops from Barnes onwards, so for the Riverside Walk you could have a lunch stop at one of the pubs on the approach to Hammersmith Bridge.

-For an alternative afternoon you could leave the walk at Barnes Green to visit the London Wetland Centre, 1 km away along Church Road and across Castelnau.
-Afterwards you could continue along a cycleway to the river and either turn left (to end in Hammersmith) or right (for Putney).
-No directions are included but it is easy to work out the route from the map.
+At Barnes station you could switch to the Wimbledon to Putney walk (#391), which takes a direct route across Barnes Common and Lower Putney Common to Putney.
+Another variation would be to leave the walk at Barnes Green in order to visit the London Wetland Centre, 1 km away along Church Road and across Castelnau.
+No directions are given but it is easy to work out the route from the map, with a continuation via the river to Hammersmith or Putney.

 There are four trains an hour from Waterloo to Norbiton (two on Sundays), taking 25 minutes.
 The station is in TfL Zone 5.